Poetica Vaginal

 Millstone Hill Radar, the radiotelescope from where the signal was transmitted.

-Poetica Vaginal was an artist project by American scientist and bioartist Joe Davis and an interstellar signal briefly transmitted in 1986 from the MIT Millstone Radar, in Massachusetts.
-Davis converted vaginal contractions into an analog signal and digitally mapped the input into a phoenetic audible representation (or voice).
+Poetica Vaginal was an art project by American scientist and bioartist Joe Davis and an interstellar signal briefly transmitted in 1986 from the MIT Millstone Radar, in Massachusetts.
+Davis converted vaginal contractions into an analog signal and digitally mapped the input into a phonetic audible representation (or voice).
 The project was able to send out a few test signals consisting of this data to the intended targets.
 However, the United States Air Force shut down the project before it sent out the bulk of the message.